Trbvrgth/imdb-data-analysis/README.md

 - `data/raw/` : raw IMDb dataset (CSV)
 - `notebooks/` : Jupyter notebook containing data cleaning, analysis and visualizations
 - `README.md` : project overview and key insights

+This project was developed as part of a personal portfolio for a Data Analyst internship application.